 In February 2004, we entered into employment agreements with each of our named executive officers.
 Each of the employment agreements provides for an initial annual base salary subject to annual increases approved by our board of directors.
 The employment agreements set forth an initial base salary of \$375,000 for Mr. Cozadd, \$375,000 for Dr. Saks, \$375,000 for Mr. Myers and \$300,000 for each of Mr. Fust, Ms. Gamble and Ms. Wissel.
 Mr. Cozadd's annual base salary is pro-rated based on full-time employment.
 Mr. Cozadd currently devotes 75% of his professional time to his role as our Executive Chairman.
 Dr. Saks and Messrs.
 Cozadd and Myers are each eligible to receive an annual performance bonus determined in accordance with our annual cash bonus plan and targeted at 50% of their respective annual base salaries, subject to increases approved by our board of directors.
-Mr. Fust, Ms. Gamble and Ms. Wissel are each eligible to receive an annual performance bonus determined in accordance with our annual cash bonus plan and targeted at 40% of their respective annual base salaries, subject to increases approved by our board of directors.
-Each of the named executive officers is also eligible to participate in our general employee benefits plans for executives or key management employees in accordance with the terms and conditions of these plans.
+Mr. Fust, Ms. Gamble and Ms. Wissel are each eligible to receive an annual performance bonus plan and targeted at 40% of their respective annual base salaries, subject to increases approved by our annual cash bonus plan and targeted at 40% of their respective annual base salaries, subject to increases approved by our board of directors is also eligible to participate in our general employee benefits plans for executives or key management employees in accordance with the terms and conditions of these plans.